Reading, Phonics and Spellings

 In Year Two, your child will have weekly spelling tests.
-Spelling tests will be on Tuesday.
-Please practice your child’s spellings at home with them and record in their home planner when you have done so.
+Spelling tests will be on Monday.
+Please practise your child’s spellings at home with them and record in their home planner when you have done so.
 School will record their test results in their planner for you to see.

 How you can help your child become an effective speller?

 Your support is invaluable!
 Parents and carers are able to extend what happens in school and help children apply their learning to the world beyond the classroom.
 Here are some tips to help your child become an effective speller:

 • Make spelling fun, as children learn best through play – spelling activities are best seen as ‘playing with words’.

 • Not only listen and read to your child but read with them as good spellers are often good speakers and good readers.

 • Sort words into general groups; look at common patterns, as it is impossible to learn to spell every word separately.

 • Discuss and explain why a word is spelt in a particular way as that way your child will probably remember how to spell it.